grain-lang/grain-lang.org/src/stdlib/pervasives.md

 type String
 ```

-The type of Grain strings, i.e. `'The quick brown fox jumps over the lazy dog.'`.
+The type of Grain strings, i.e. `"The quick brown fox jumps over the lazy dog."`.

 ### Pervasives.**Void**